Own a cute, teeny-weenie Pom and you want to give only the best? Take a look at our round up for the best dog food for Pomeranians.

 - Contains corn & soy

-The reason it is different is that the four options available – beef, chicken, pork, and turkey – are neither dry nor canned… they are freshly delivered to your door.
+The reason it is different is that the four options available – beef, chicken, pork, and turkey – are neither dry nor canned… they are recently made and delivered to your door.

 Every meal is cooked on low heat, to preserve nutrients, in a human-grade kitchen to pass human standards.
 You are required to let them know about your canine friend before you begin the delivery service, for a customized program to be created especially for your dog.
 It does arrive at your door frozen though.